raquelthuss/scripts_TFM/Population structure/Step4_Conversion2vcf.md

 ### Description

 A **neighbor-joining tree** is constructed to further characterize population structure.
-The neccesary R script to accomplish this ("Phylogenetic_tree.R", also included in this directory) requires an uncompressed VCF (Variant Call Format) as input, the compressed VCF (.vcf.gz) is first converted in this step using **PLINK**.
+The neccesary R script to accomplish this ("Phylogenetic_tree.R", also included in this directory) requires an uncompressed VCF (Variant Call Format) as input, the pruned dataset (obtained in Step 2) is first converted in this step using **PLINK**.

 ### Usage